Structural EngineersZSZ Ingenieure ZT GmbH, Innsbruck

 ClientKika Möbelhandels Ges.m.b.H. – Rudolf Leiner Ges.m.b.H., St. Pölten

-From the architect.
+Text description provided by the architects.
 The new Leiner furniture store can be seen from a considerable distance as you approach Innsbruck from the East on the A12 motorway.
 The four story structure is a beacon, in Leiner's corporate green, to people passing by.
 Along with the large areas of green, the angular form of the building itself makes a strong impression.
 Like a folded tablecloth, the translucent metal construction envelopes the volumes of the building.
 With this striking facade, Zechner & Zechner are taking a stand against the standardisation and anonymity of current furniture store architecture.

 The building consists of four above-ground floors and two below-ground floors.
 On the ground floor, near the furniture store, there is a branch of the grocery chain MPreis, with a connecting bistro and terrace.
 The first and second floors are taken up by the furniture retailer's display space, and on the top floor there is a small restaurant with terrace, from where you can enjoy the view of the surrounding mountains.
 Storage and admin areas are located on the third floor.